pmarsceill/patrickmarsceill.com/_posts/2017/2017-03-28-design-github.markdown

 -   Helping developers discover and install integrations to add functionality to their projects on GitHub
 -   Giving integrators a great experience to build on top of, extending the core functionality of GitHub

-Additionally, you'll provide input and feedback that helps influence the direction of other product designers working on other areas of GitHub.
+Additionally, you'll provide input and feedback that helps influence the direction of product designers working on other areas of GitHub.

 #### This position might be a great fit if...